-The project aims to tackle one of the hardest and most important challenges that emerging cities are facing: serving the rapidly growing demand for urban mobility, preventing a traffic breakdown caused by private motorization, and developing a serious alternative to private car ownership that provides comfortable and reliable mobility for all.
+The project aims to tackle three challenges that many emerging cities are facing: serving the rapidly growing demand for urban mobility, preventing a traffic breakdown caused by private motorization, and developing a serious alternative to private car ownership that provides comfortable and reliable mobility for all.